ppone/docs/README.md

  You can quickly and effectively search for the invoice by the invoice status.

 * Knowing if you got paid - It is pretty easy to check if you got paid on Invoiced.

-* Attaching a File
-Sometime you may want to attach a document to your invoice.
-Invoice lets you do that in an easy manner.
-Invoiced implements attaching a file in a powerful manner.
-You can not only attach files directly from your computer but you can attach files from a mutitude of different cloud providers such as dropbox.

 * Knowing if your client viewed your invoice.
 Invoiced lets you view if your client has viewed your invoice.

 * Setting up to get paid online - You can accept all the credit cards supported

 * Customizing the invoice  - Invoiced allows you to customize the look and feel of your invoice.
 For those power users who need the utmost customization we offer the ability

 * Understanding Credits - With Invoiced Credits you never have to worry about what to do if your customer over pays you.
 Invoiced lets you handle over payments in which ever way that you want.
-    *

 * Chasing payments - Invoiced lets you remind clients if their invoice is overdue.

  * Invoice portal - file attachments and comments.
-Invoiced Portal lets your clients view past invoices.
-Your customer can also communicate with your through comments.

     Commenting are natural and progressive way to communicate with your clients without losing context.

     * Manually recording payments